Mikashades/DeathDPI-Windows/SETUP.md

 ### Binary Installation

-1. Download the latest release from the [Releases](https://github.com/yourusername/deathdpi/releases) page
+1. Download the latest release from the [Releases](https://github.com/Mikashades/deathdpi/releases) page (it's not added)
 2. Extract the archive
 3. Run the `deathdpi.exe` file as an administrator